Kingdom of Iberia

-Its population, the Iberians, formed the nucleus of the Kartvelians (i.e. Georgians).
+Its population, the Iberians (Iverians), formed the nucleus of the Kartvelians (i.e., Georgians).
 Iberia, ruled by the Pharnavazid, Artaxiad, Arsacid and Chosroid royal dynasties, together with Colchis to its west, would form the nucleus of the unified medieval Kingdom of Georgia under the Bagrationi dynasty.

-In the 4th century, after the Christianization of Iberia by Saint Nino during the reign of King Mirian III, Christianity was made the state religion of the kingdom.
+In the 4th century, during the reign of King Mirian III, Christianity was made the state religion of the kingdom.
 Starting in the early 6th century AD, the kingdom's position as a Sassanian vassal state was changed into direct Persian rule.
-In 580, king Hormizd IV (578-590) abolished the monarchy after the death of King Bakur III, and Iberia became a Persian province ruled by a marzpan (governor).
+In 580, king Hormizd IV (578–590) abolished the monarchy after the death of King Bakur III, and Iberia became a Persian province ruled by a marzpan (governor).

 The term "Caucasian Iberia" is also used to distinguish it from the Iberian Peninsula in Southwestern Europe.